 USDA is an equal opportunity provider, employer, and lender

-Each dish has a meatless option for students that live a constant vegetarian lifestyle.
-Any student that wishes to be on the vegetarian list will need have a parent or guardian communicate directly to Chef Kimberly.
+Each dish has a meatless option for students who live a constant vegetarian lifestyle.
+Any student who wishes to be on the vegetarian list must have a parent or guardian communicate directly with Chef Kimberly.
 This way we can all be in the loop and be sure the item will be available for their specific student.

 Vegetarian Items we use in place of meat in all our dishes: